moojor224/WS2811-breakout-board/readme.md

 Additionally, the board shrunk by 0.1 inches horizontally due to taking out the 100 ohm resistor

+while checking if I soldered the IC to the pcb correctly, I found that the in/out GND pins at the left/right side of the pcb were not connected.
+This is temporarily fixable by simply connecting the screw terminals with a short length of wire, but is fixed in V2.5

 ![v2 pcb](./images/v2%20pcb.png)
 ![v2 photo](./images/v2%20photo.jpg)